quicwg/base-drafts/draft-ietf-quic-http.md

 Sending CANCEL_PUSH has no direct effect on the state of existing push streams.
 A client SHOULD NOT send a CANCEL_PUSH when it has already received a corresponding push stream.
-A push stream may arrive after a client has sent CANCEL_PUSH, because a server may have not yet processed the CANCEL_PUSH.
+A push stream could arrive after a client has sent CANCEL_PUSH, because a server might not have processed the CANCEL_PUSH.
 The client SHOULD abort reading the stream with an error code of H3_REQUEST_CANCELLED.